-by Monica Villarruel, MPH, 2019 Practicum Student, Center for Community Health Partnership & Research at the Institute for Public Health; and a Clark-Fox Institute Policy Scholar
+Written by Monica Villarruel, MPH, 2019 practicum student at the Center for Community Health Partnership & Research at the Institute for Public Health; and Clark-Fox Institute Policy Scholar

 A 2018 study led by researchers at the Harvard Chan School of Public Health demonstrated a connection between sociopolitical stressors and rising rates of premature births among immigrant women, surrounding the U.S. 2016 presidential election and its outcomes.
 The observational study looked at single births, in New York City from September 1, 2015 to August 31, 2017, to analyze changes in preterm birth rates among immigrant, Hispanic, and Muslim populations targeted by interpersonal violence, hate crimes, and other severe sociopolitical stressors.

 This trend analysis showed that comparing the period before the presidential nomination to the post-inauguration period, the overall preterm birth rate increased from 7.0% to 7.3%, with foreign-born Latinas from Mexico and Central America seeing the highest increase (7.3% pre-election to 8.4% after the election).
 Mothers from Middle Eastern and North African countries also saw a rise in preterm birth rates; however, this finding was not statistically significant given their small sample size in the study.
 Although the study was observational and potential confounders were not considered, the authors believe that the observed increases are unlikely to be due to changes in other sociodemographic or medical factors, given the short time frame of observation.